bailey-lab/seekdeep_illumina_snakemake/README.md

 ### three sub-steps of running seekdeep.
-Each of these steps can be tweaked for sensitivity and specificity (via extra [step]Cmds in the yaml file):
+Each of these steps can be tweaked for sensitivity and specificity (via extra_ [step]_cmds at the bottom of the yaml file):
   - The first command extracts amplicon reads (extractor)
   - The second command clusters together similar reads (qluster)
   - The third command processes clusters into haplotypes (processClusters)